 I graduated at the Higher Institute of Photography and Integrated Communication in Rome in 2012.
 After completing my studies, I started a web project, together with other young people, for the enhancement of our land, Molise.
 A few months later, I decided to leave to continue the project “City Europe”, begun in the academy and inspired by the book “Le città invisibili” by Italo Calvino.
 I travelled solo through 25 countries of the European Union for three years.
 During these journeys, I met people from all over the world and this close contact with different religions, races, languages and cultures helped me to grow up, both from a human and a professional point of view.
 I try, in everything I do, to combine my two great passions, photography and travel.

 I graduated in Modern Philology at the University Federico II of Naples in 2013.
-I have been interested in cinema, music and theatre since I was a child, so after my studies, I started working as a video maker, quickly transforming the greatest passion into the most beautiful job.
+I have been interested in cinema, music and theatre since I was a child, so after my studies, I started working as a video maker, then also as a photographer, quickly transforming the greatest passion into the most beautiful job.
 Driven by curiosity for everything around me, I never taken anything for granted and I love working without ignoring new technical and artistic solutions.
 I take my job seriously and my life lightly… “for lightness is not superficiality, but a gliding over things from above, without letting things weigh on your heart.”

 I graduate at the Hotel Institute in Termoli.
 After a few years in Rome working as a cook in a restaurant in the city centre, I decided to move to London, where I lived for 5 years.
 In summer, I often come back to Molise and when I can, I help my brothers.
 We all have a great relationship and we like staying together.
 I am working in a chocolate shop in Turin, but opening my own chocolate shop one day is my dream.
 I love Molise and it would be nice to come back home one day.
 In a world where everything runs so fast, here I always find peace.